cloudmailin/docs.cloudmailin.com/docs/parsing_email.md

       'success'
     end

 Then log into [CloudMailin](http://cloudmailin.com) and make sure you set your address to deliver to http://yourdomain.com/incoming_mails and thats it!

+## Python <a name="python"></a>
+### Django
+[Jeremy Carbaugh](https://github.com/jcarbaugh) at Sunlight Foundation constructed a Django client for CloudMailin so that you can use CloudMailin to receive email easily from within your Django Apps.

+The code and usage examples are up on [Github](https://github.com/CloudMailin/django-cloudmailin) so we suggest you take a look and try it out for yourself!

 ## Other Languages
 We would love to provide examples for all these languages but we feel that examples should come from people who really know the language well.